KaYtOnChaSk/NETWORK-SCANNER/README.md

 # USAGE
 1. Download VSC or download the zip file with the .py file
-2. Run the .py file it will start the python application with the gui and everything you need
+2. Run the NETWORKSCANNER.py file, This will start the application
-3. In  the IP ADDRESS part you need to put the IP address of the port you want to scan it.
+3. Now put the IP address of your network in the ip address section
-4. and here you go you are good to scan every port you want.
+4. And the port that you want in the start port and the end port
-5. If you want to try a port in your network just open a cmd and run it as administrator and type the following command, This will take a few seconds and you will see all of your router's or IP address ports
+5. Now to see the ports that are opened in your network run the cmd as administrator and then type netstat -a
-6. netstat -a
+6. This will give you all of your ports that are available to scan in the applications (it is a normal command that windows have it is not because you runned the app)
+7. And here you go you have just scanned your first port.

 # CREDITS
 Credits for chask for creating this project